gnosis/dex-services/README.md

 }
 ```

-- *AUCTION_DATA_BATCH_SIZE*: the batch size with which to read orders from the smart contract
+- *AUCTION_DATA_PAGE_SIZE*: the page size with which to read orders from the smart contract

 blacklists all orders that contain token 1 & 2, all orders of _0x...B_ and orderId 0 & 1 or _0x...A_